AI Trading Project Comparison

 Most AI trading demos stop at research, a notebook, or a simulated agent conversation.
 Lumibot is built around the strategy lifecycle:

-• paper trade or run live with supported brokers
+• Move from test to operation: paper trade or run live with supported brokers using the same strategy lifecycle.

-• use BotSpot when you want hosted data, parallel backtests, deployment, monitoring, alerts, audit history, and kill switches
+• Use BotSpot when you want the managed layer: hosted data, parallel backtests, broker connections, deployment, monitoring, alerts, audit history, MCP tools, and kill switches.

 That combination matters because the hard part is not only getting an AI model to say what it would buy.
 The hard part is turning the idea into a strategy that can be replayed, inspected, connected to broker state, and operated over time.